conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 ## How the plugin works

-Before explaining how to install, configure and use the plugin, let's briefly discuss how it integrates Conan with CMake to create a seamless experience.
+Before explaining how to install, configure, and use the plugin, let's briefly discuss how it integrates Conan with CMake to create a seamless experience.
 This plugin utilizes [cmake-conan](https://github.com/conan-io/cmake-conan/tree/develop2), a [CMake dependency provider](https://cmake.org/cmake/help/latest/guide/using-dependencies/index.html#dependency-providers)